Work for sale and past projects

 This small shelf is a good size for displaying small items, although I can make bigger ones to order.
 The cream chalk paint is cut back to show the grain of the wood.
 It has a wax finish over thepaint.
 The shelves are housed into the sides and the corners are dovetailed.
 The size of this one is 45cm x 45cm x 15cm (max), and the price is £48 at the Hartest Art and Craft Market on 9th December 2017.

 with two drawers and bog oak handles

 There is not much elm about these days, and this timber is the last of my stock.
 I was able to place the wild grain to advantage and use some burrs for the drawer fronts.
 All corners are properly dovetailed and the shelves housed in.
 It is sealed and waxed.
-The size is 45cm x 45cm x 15cm (max), and the price is £75 at the Hartest Art and Craft Market on 14th October 2017.
+The size is 45cm x 45cm x 15cm (max).

 Small Shaker Style Wall Cabinet (sold)